-Each of Messrs.
-Chrystal, DiUlio, Resis and Kashmerick takes a conservative and thoughtful approach to addressing issues facing the Fund.
+Each of the Trustees takes a conservative and thoughtful approach to addressing issues facing the Fund.
 The combination of skills and attributes discussed above led to the conclusion that each of Messrs.
-Chrystal, DiUlio, Resis and Kashmerick should serve as a trustee.
+Chrystal, Resis Kashmerick, Ferrie, and Ms. Kung should serve as a trustee.